top of page

 Description - (What If: 21 turns) Variation of "Forward To The Works" that has random arrival times for A. J. Smith's divisions and a slightly modified Confederate setup.

 Analysis - Do you like to gamble?
 Try this one.
 The Confederates are positioned with a chance - albeit not a great one - to break Schofield's lines at Franklin.
 The repositioning of Lee's Corps to the west of town places them on the Union's weakest part of the line.
-If you are lucky the Federal reinforcements will be delayed and you can wear down the defenders on their weak side.
-But if those extra 8,000 Federals arrive on time you will be hard-pressed to keep up the attack with fresh waves of the enemy coming.

 24.png